ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/09_revisiting_netcore_react/02_setting_up_our_web_app.md

 favorite-beer         LoadBalancer   10.0.47.83     13.64.173.174   80:31650/TCP   26m
 ```

-Note LoadBalancer IP (13.64.173.174) Azure assigned to the Azure Load Balancer it attached to your AKS nodes.
-Put that IP into your browser and you should see the "Favorite Beer" app working.
+Note the LoadBalancer IP (13.64.173.174, in this example) Azure assigned to the Azure Load Balancer it attached to your AKS nodes.
+Put whichever IP Azure assigned for _your_ Load Balancer into your browser and you should see the "Favorite Beer" app working.